 Welcome to the ChamberThe purpose of the Chamber of Commerce shall be to create a more favorable atmosphere for local business in harmony with the quality and character of the community.

 The Board of Directors meets the second Thursday of each month at 7:00 p.m.
-The next meeting will be held April 9th in the Killingworth Library meeting room.
 All members are welcome to attend.
 Business owners interested in joining the Chamber are also invited to attend.

 In This Month's Krier

 News From the Town HallTown Budget.
 It looks as if the Grand List will remain pretty much level with last year.
 Normally we would know by now, because by statute, each town's grand list of taxable property for October 1 must be reported to the state by January 31 of the following year.
 Calculation of the October 2015 Grand List has been delayed, however, because of problems with the lists of registered vehicles that the Connecticut Department of Motor Vehicles provides to the towns.
 The assessor expects to have the Grand List completed this month.
 Meanwhile, we are again working to control our budget as closely as possible.

 The Grand List is crucial because property taxes are the way we pay for town infrastructure such as roads, parks, and the transfer station; public safety; and, most of all, education.
 We don't have a choice on this; other taxes that you pay, such as state income and sales taxes, go to the state government.
 We get only a small portion of that revenue back, in the form of municipal aid and educational cost sharing.